ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/lattice-snarks.md

 ## Challenge Sampling with Operator Norm Rejection

 ICICLE provides a specialized API to sample challenge polynomials from a constrained subset of `Rq` that meet strict norm bounds.
-This is particularly relevant for lattice-based SNARK protocols like Labrador.
+This is particularly relevant for lattice-based SNARK protocols like **labrador**.

 The challenge space consists of Rq polynomials with: